Showing 11 to 20 of 153 results

 Information on the process and regulation involved in the certification and initial airworthiness of new and innovative vehicles and equipment in aerospace

-Remotely Piloted Aircraft Systems (RPAS) Please Note: The requirements for RPAS operations in the Specific Category are currently being updated as part of the Digitising Specific Category Operations (DiSCO) project.
+Remotely Piloted Aircraft Systems (RPAS) Note: The requirements for RPAS operations in the Specific Category are currently being updated as part of the Digitising Specific Category Operations (DiSCO) project.

 -